 And, as with all new products, you should still start slow and make sure you/your family’s bodies like the plants in this balm.
 Discontinue use if your body isn’t happy.
 There is one drop of castor oil per tin of lip balm to make it silky smooth and even more softening.
-In much higher doses, castor oil can be used a laxative, so please don’t sit down and eat dozens of tins of lip balm.
+In very high doses, castor oil can be used a laxative, so please don’t sit down and eat dozens of tins of lip balm.
 Come to think of it, don’t eat even one tin of lip balm.
 The balm is for your lips not your belly.
 Please share this tip with children if the lip balm is shared with children.

 Ingredients: Ethically wild-gathered local windfall Douglas fir branches and native black cottonwood buds, plantain leaves, and lemon balm leaves and soft upper stems infused into organic extra virgin olive oil, plus local beeswax, Shea butter, and one drop of organic castor oil per tin.

 Size and packaging: Lip balm is in a one-ounce reusable, food grade, round silver metal tin with a twist-off top.
 See our Packaging page for more details.
 The twist-off tops were chosen (instead of pull-straight-off tops) because if you accidentally forget them in your purse in a hot car, and the balm melts, the twist off tops help keep the balm in the container better.